 Texas law classifies each person who applies for admission to a Texas public college or university as:

 - A resident of Texas;

 - A foreign (international) student.

-How you’re classified is important because it determines whether you pay nonresident tuition rates or in-state rates, which are lower.
-Being a resident also qualifies you to apply for financial aid awarded by the state.
+How you’re classified is important because it determines whether you pay non-resident tuition rates or Texas resident rates, which are lower.
+Being a Texas resident also qualifies you to apply for financial aid awarded by the state.
 You can find detailed information about determining residency here.

 International students are charged the nonresident tuition rates.

 - Tuition Loans are available online on the Tuition Loans website in UT Direct.
 Amounts awarded are applied directly to the tuition bill.